Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 Tensor ( ) = default ;
 '''''''''''
- @brief Construct a new Tensor object
+Construct a new Tensor object

 Tensor ( const Tensor & ) = default ;
 '''''''''''
- @brief Construct a new Tensor object by copy
+Construct a new Tensor object by copy

 **参数**